 Hi,

-My tiler has taken up old tiles in our conservatory but some of the screed has come up from the UFH and needs levelleling before tile.
+My tiler has taken up old tiles in our conservatory but some of the screed has come up from the UFH and needs levelleling before tiling.
 He's working on the rest of the house and has not come to a conclusion on the levelling.
 Picture below.

 image.jpeg